pellst/imp_msstudio_init/IMProv_on_Cedar_tut.md

-# IMProv ( integrative modeling platform ) - Workflow (0.1)
+# IMPort ( integrative modeling platform ) - Workflow (0.1)

 This tutorial presents the step by step instructions to gather the data files and driver scripts needed to perform a MPI based IMP modeling job run.
-We demonstrate these steps using the [PRC2 example project](https://integrativemodeling.org/) and explain how this was prepared using [MassSpecStudio](https://www.msstudio.ca/mss-improv/).
+We demonstrate these steps using the [PRC2 example project](https://integrativemodeling.org/) and explain how this was prepared using [MassSpecStudio](https://www.msstudio.ca/mss-IMPort/).
 The instructions cover running the job on two platforms:

 * AWS: EC2 spot instance
 * Compute Canada: Cedar cluster